 Sulfur shelf mushrooms contain plant compounds which include, cinnamic acid, polysaccharides, and eburicoic acid.

-This mushroom is also rich in antioxidants, carbohydrates, proteins, organic acids, and bioactive compounds which can help balance your body’s immune response and overall wells (4).
+This mushroom is also rich in antioxidants, carbohydrates, proteins, organic acids, and bioactive compounds, which can help balance your body’s immune response and overall wells [4].

-In addition to oyster mushrooms and chicken-of-the-woods, there’s a rich variety of wild culinary mushrooms you should also consider.
-These mushrooms make delicious additions to your diet and supply nutrients that will help support your general health and wellness.
+In addition to oyster mushrooms and chicken-of-the-woods, there’s a wide variety of wild culinary mushrooms you should also consider.

 Watch the video below to follow along with Real Mushrooms’ Chief Funguy, Skye Chilton, as he forages for chanterelle mushrooms:

 Functional mushrooms, though inedible due to their bitter taste, still provide health benefits useful for the body.
 These mushrooms are consumed as supplements in powder or capsule form.
-Examples include turkey tail and chaga mushrooms.
+Examples include turkey tail mushroom and lion’s mane mushroom.

 As the name suggests, this type of mushroom resembles a turkey’s tail.
 It belongs to the polypore variety and comes in various shades of brown, gray, and black.